nicolascoutureau/ac/STACKING_FEATURE.md

    - Each section's crop calculated with proper aspect ratio
    - Resize is 1:1 (no stretching) after correct crop

+3. **Dynamic Smart Zoom**: Each person gets optimally zoomed crop (no stretching)

+   - Zoom calculated based on person size and section dimensions
+   - Target: Person fills ~70% of their section
+   - Adapts per person (1.3x to 2.5x range)
+   - Avoids showing repetitive/overlapping areas
+   - No stretching artifacts - crop matches section aspect ratio
+   - Tighter framing on each individual person
+   - Creates more distinct sections
+   - Better engagement and clarity

-3. **Smart Cropping**: Each person gets a centered crop based on their detected position
+4. **Smart Cropping**: Each person gets a centered crop based on their detected position

-4. **Face Priority**: Uses face detection when available, falls back to person bounding box
+5. **Face Priority**: Uses face detection when available, falls back to person bounding box

-5. **Equal Spacing**: Each person gets equal space in their dimension
+6. **Equal Spacing**: Each person gets equal space in their dimension

-6. **Sorted Display**: People displayed based on their original position (left-to-right)
+7. **Sorted Display**: People displayed based on their original position (left-to-right)

 ## When It's Used